kyma-project/kyma/docs/05-technical-reference/00-configuration-parameters/svls-02-environment-variables.md

 title: Environment variables
 ---

-You can use environment variables in a few ways to configure existing runtime, to read existing configuration or to build your own runtime based on them.
+You can use environment variables in a few ways to configure an existing runtime, to read existing configuration or to build your own runtime based on them.

 ## Environments passed to runtimes